erigones/esdc-factory/docs/archives.rst

 Tarballs, which become part of the Erigones Danube Cloud USB image.

+The tarballs can be created by using the `Ansible build system <../README.rst>`_.

 local
 =====

 Additional software packages managed via pkgsrc.

-Created on clean SmartOS installation:
+Can be created using the ``make archive-local`` command or manually on a clean SmartOS installation:

 .. code-block:: bash